iterative/mlem.ai/content/docs/gto/get-started.md

 # Get Started

 GTO helps you build an Artifact Registry on top of a Git repository.
-You can register relevant versions of your files or directories from any source (e.g. ML model releases) and assign them to different deployment environments (testing, shadow, production, etc.).
+You can register relevant versions of your files or directories (e.g. ML model releases) from any source (other repos) and assign them to different deployment stages (testing, shadow, production, etc.).
 Git-native mechanisms are used, so you can automate the delivery of your software project with CI/CD, and adopt a GitOps approach in general.